GosiaGie/antenka/README.md

 ## Finding a match
 Results are based on a user's player profile.
 This API has two endpoints, which enables to find `Match' es.
 Because of bidirectional relationalship between `Match` and `Slot`, results can be in structure:
-**1) matches with slots where user meets requirements (and other these matches' slots) or
+**1) matches with slots where a user meets requirements (and other these matches' slots) or
-2) only slots where user meets the requirements.**
+2) only slots where a user meets the requirements.**
 Every 'Slot' has also basic informations about a 'Match': 'eventID, name, dateTime, price, address'.
-User without player's profile can't find and sign up for a match.
+User without a player's profile can't find and sign up for a match.
 Client sends only a maximal user's price for a `Match`.
-If user has an active Benefit card, then Benefit prices are checked.
+If a user has an active Benefit card, then Benefit prices are checked.
 If player doesn't have active benefit card, then only regular price are checked.

-### 1) matches with slots where user meets requirements (and other these matches' slots too)
+### 1) matches with slots where a user meets requirements (and other these matches' slots too)

 ```http
 POST /findMatch